Marijn-Schipper/FLAMES/README.md

 The Python version of FLAMES is still being optimized.
 If you have any problem using/installing FLAMES please open an issue.

-Instructions for installing FLAMES:
+##Installation
 1. Download the FLAMES from this GitHub
 2. Download the required annotation data from [Zenodo](https://zenodo.org/records/10409723)
-3. Download MAGMA
-4. Download PoPS
-5. Create virtual enviroment  with required packages (recommended) or install needed packages.
+3. Create virtual enviroment  with required packages (recommended) or install needed packages.
+   You can do this using conda by running:
+       1: conda env create --file environment.yml
+       2: conda activate FLAMES
+   Or by running:
+       pip install -r requirements.txt
+   We highly recommend installing miniconda and creating an environment within conda as this provides a stable environment for FLAMES to run.

-How to run FLAMES:
+This is everything you need to run the tutorial
+If you want to run FLAMES on your own GWAS results you will also need the following:
+MAGMA
+PoPS
+Finemapping results from statistical fine-mapping software e.g. FINEMAP or SusieR

+#Example run:

+#Runing FLAMES on your own data from scratch
 Step 1 and 2 can be performed by uploading your summary statistics to FUMA and running MAGMA there, and downloading the final results.
 1. Run MAGMA on your summary statistics to obtain gene-level Z-scores.
 You can find information on how to do this on the [MAGMA website](https://ctg.cncr.nl/software/magma). in general your command to run MAGMA will look like:
 ./magma \